simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 - `dash_setting`: LineDashSetting or None, default None
   - Dash setting.
 If this is specified, it makes a line dashed.
 - `round_dot_setting`: LineRoundDotSetting or None, default None
   - Round dot setting.
 If this is specified, it makes a line round dotted.
 Notes: since this style uses a cap setting, it overrides cap and line thickness settings.
 And it increases the amount of line size.
-If you want to adjust to the same width of a normal line when using move_to and line_to interfaces, add half-round size to start x-coordinate and subtract from end e-coordinate. e.g., `this.move_to(x + round_size / 2, y)` `this.line_to(x - round_size / 2, y)`
+If you want to adjust to the same width of a normal line when using move_to and line_to interfaces, add half-round size to start x-coordinate and subtract from end e-coordinate. e.g., `this.move_to(x + round_size / 2, y)`, `this.line_to(x - round_size / 2, y)`
 - `dash_dot_setting`: LineDashDotSetting or None, default None
   - Dash dot (1-dot chain) setting.
 If this is specified, it makes a line 1-dot chained.